holistic-web/portfolio-fabricator/fabricated-website/README.md

 4. Run `npm run serve` to host the project locally
 5. If you want to build the project (to deploy it), run `npm run build` and follow the instructions displayed

-## Colours
+## Theming
-The colour scheme for the site and the theme setting for Bootstrap components can be found in ['/styles/theme.scss']('/styles/theme.scss').
+The colour settings for the site and for Bootstrap components can be found in ['/styles/theme.scss']('/styles/theme.scss').